 9.5 The company operates boat sales on behalf of owners.
 Separate brokerage terms and conditions apply.

 10 TERMINATION BY OWNER

-10.1 This Licence may be terminated on 8 weeks written notice given by the Owner to the Company or by the Company to the Owner.
+10.1 This Licence may be terminated with 12 weeks written notice given by the Owner to the Company or by the Company to the Owner.
 Following receipt of such notice the Company shall prepare an account of;

 10.1.1 all sums owed by the Owner in respect of services or facilities used up to the intended date of departure of the Vessel, and

 10.1.2 the charge that would have been payable by the Owner to the Company in respect of this Licence if the original term of this Licence had ended on the date of expiry of the Notice of Termination, less